nu7124/vetFinder/README.md

 # Future
     - Currently working on displaying liked vets in a separate component
     - currently working on pulling associated pets for every vet
+    - Planning to implement redux for neater code

 Fullstack Academy Boilerplate